 Closing In: Temple researchers were the first scientists to successfully eliminate the HIV-1 virus from human cells.

-Alternative Application: School of Medicine investigators found that a popular prescription antidepressant may reverse heart failure.
+Alternative Application: The Lewis Katz School of Medicine investigators found that a popular prescription antidepressant may reverse heart failure.

 The Smell of Success: A fascinating study by a Fox School of Business professor correlates scents with retail purchasing behavior.